GambitGamesLLC/web-nestre-api/README.md

 ## **FUNCTIONALITY**

-Currently supports the following endpoints of the Nestre Api.
+Currently supports all endpoints of the Nestre Api v2.

 - User
 - Daily Workout